David-OConnor/pyflow/README.md

 - **If you have [Rust](https://www.rust-lang.org) installed**: Run `cargo install pyflow`.

 - **Mac:**  Build from source using the instructions near the bottom of this page, or install via `cargo`.
-If able, please build and PR a Mac binary.
+If able, please PR the binary.

 ## Quickstart
 - *(Optional)* Run `pyflow init` in an existing project folder, or `pyflow new projname`